jlorich/exedit/README.md

 #### Availability

 `Exedit.available_editors` will return all editors availble on the current system.
 The default configuration options also only include editors installed on the current system.
-If no default_editor is specified it will default to the first available editor on the system (typically vi)
+If no `default_editor` is specified in the options, it will default to the first available editor on the system (typically vi)

 ## Contributing